lowRISC/opentitan/hw/ip/prim/README.md

 To create a technology library follow these steps:

-- Choose a name for the new technology library.
+1. Choose a name for the new technology library.
 Names are all lower-case.
    To ease sharing of technology libraries it is encouraged to pick a very specific name, e.g. `tsmc40lp`, and not `asic`.
-- Copy the `prim_generic` folder into an arbitrary location (can be outside of this repository).
+2. Copy the `prim_generic` folder into an arbitrary location (can be outside of this repository).
 Name the folder `prim_YOURLIBRARYNAME`.
-- Replace the word `generic` everywhere with the name of your technology library.
+3. Replace the word `generic` everywhere with the name of your technology library.
 This includes
     - file and directory names (e.g. `prim_generic_ram1p.sv` becomes
       `prim_tsmc40lp_ram1p.sv`),
     - module names (e.g. `prim_generic_ram1p` becomes `prim_tsmc40lp_ram1p`), and
     - all other references (grep for it!).
-- Implement all primitives.
+4. Implement all primitives.
 Replace the module body of the generic implementation with a technology-specific implementation as needed.
    Do *not* modify the list of ports or parameters in any way!

-## Implementation details

-Technology-dependent primitives are implemented as a FuseSoC generator.
-The core of the primitive (e.g. `lowrisc:prim:rom` in `prim/prim_rom.core`) calls a FuseSoC generator.
-This generator is the script `util/primgen.py`.
-As input, the script receives a list of all cores found by FuseSoC anywhere in its search path.
-The script then looks through the cores FuseSoC discovered and extracts a list of technology libraries out of it.
-It then goes on to create the abstract primitive (copying over the list of parameters and ports from the generic implementation), and an associated core file, which depends on all technology-dependent libraries that were found.
+5. Add the new technology library to the enum in `prim_pkg.sv` with a value in the form `prim_pkg::ImplTechlibname`.
+6. For each of the technology library's primitives add an instantiation to the associated wrapper module in `rtl/`.